 This is because your debt will be charging you far more in daily interest compared to what you could earn in a savings account.

-If you are a basic rate taxpayer you can earn up to £1,000 in savings interest before you pay any tax.
+If you are a basic rate taxpayer you can earn at least £1,000 in savings interest before you pay any tax.
 This figure drops to £500 for higher rate taxpayers.

-You can also avoid tax on your savings by making the most of your ISA allowance.
+You can also save on tax by making the most of your ISA allowance.
 Like normal savings accounts, an ISA can come in various forms, such as:

 You should choose an account that will not penalise or stop you if you need to withdraw your money on short notice.